Table of Contents

 To effectively deter unwanted activity in parking lots, security strategies must address the specific pain points faced by retail leadership.

-1. Moving from reactive to anticipatory: Traditional cameras capture the aftermath.
+Moving from reactive to anticipatory: traditional cameras capture the aftermath.
 Active deterrence systems detect the behavior preceding the crime—such as loitering near high-value inventory or vehicles—and trigger a response before the damage is done.

-3. Closing coverage gaps: Large, sprawling retail lots often have blind spots.
-Intelligent video analytics maximize camera effectiveness by tracking objects across views, ensuring that even complex environments are monitored effectively.
+Closing coverage gaps: large, sprawling retail lots often have blind spots.
+Intelligent video analytics maximize camera effectiveness by tracking objects across views, ensuring even complex environments are monitored effectively.

-The foundation of any effective active deterrence strategy is the ability to understand what is happening in the video feed.
-This is where Video AI helps standard cameras act as smarter sensors.
+The foundation of any effective active deterrence strategy is the ability to understand what's happening in the video feed.
+Video AI Agents help standard cameras act as smarter sensors.

 Real-time incident detection